wultra/powerauth-mobile-sdk/docs/Supported-Versions.md

 On Android:

 - Since Android 6.0, we have offered biometric authentication via fingerprint authentication support.
-- Since Android 9.0, we offer biometric authentication via the newly introduced unified biometric authentication dialog.
+- Since Android 9.0, we have offered biometric authentication via the newly introduced unified biometric authentication dialog.
 However, we had to fallback to the old fingerprint authentication on several devices where the new biometric support was broken (as a well-known issue).